Amsterdam/zaken-backend/README.md

 ```

 ## What is currently running?
 For prototyping purposes we are running two containers.
-A Python Django container, and the Open-zaak container.
+A Python Django container.

-### Django backend gateway
+## Django backend gateway
 This is a Django application serves as a gateway of the open-zaak container (and other API's).
 It can be accessed through port 8080:
 ```